 Another element that requires further assessment is the potential impact on indigenous communities.
 Brazil has signed and ratified the ILO convention C169, for the protection of Indigenous and Tribal Peoples.
-According to the preliminary information received from the promoter with regard to the projects in the pipeline - confirmed by the environmental authority's decision to accept the simplified process - neither the plants nor the ancillary interconnections affect indigenous groups or communities, or indigenous lands.
+According to information received from the promoter with regard to the projects in the pipeline - confirmed by the environmental authority's decision to accept the simplified process - neither the plants nor the ancillary interconnections affect indigenous groups or communities, or indigenous lands.
+More generally, according to the promoter all projects in the pipeline are in remote areas hence nobody will need to be resettled nor will be materially affected.

-Adequate assessment will be performed during the appraisal of the individual allocations, in order to confirm compliance with the EIB's standards on the matter, specifically standard N0.7, on the Rights and Interest of Vulnerable Groups, taking into account, if relevant, the principle of free, prior and informed consent.
+Adequate assessment will be performed during the appraisal of the individual allocations, in order to confirm compliance with the EIB's standards on the matter, specifically standard No. 7, on the Rights and Interest of Vulnerable Groups, taking into account, if relevant, the principle of free, prior and informed consent.